-After one written warning to the student, and with appropriate notice of such a practice in the syllabus, an instructor may administratively withdraw a student from a course after unexcused non-attendance in an on-ground course, or unexcused non-participation in an online course, in at least 20% of the specific course schedule per the following schedule:
+After one written warning to the student, and with appropriate notice of such practice in the syllabus, an instructor may administratively withdraw a student from a course after unexcused non-attendance and/or non-participation in at least 20% of the cumulative course hours/assessments, including missed hours/assessments due to unexcused tardiness.
+Excused absences from class include university approved activities with written approval from coaches, faculty, or other university leaders.
+Instructors have discretion related to other excused absences as well as required documentation for these absences.
+Make sure to communicate with your instructors regarding missed classes and required documentation.